 Although incomplete, it’s a joy to see this mini-masterpiece with its cottages and restored buildings which include a village post office complete with letter box and garden.

 Once complete, Wolf’s Cove will boast a fully operational railway and canal system as well as a myriad of winding streets full of houses, inns and small buildings.

-He was a visionary and avid collector, with a passion for beautiful things.
+Charles Wade was a deeply unconventional man, a visionary and avid collector, with a passion for beautiful things.

 Tammy’s Travel Guide – Snowshill

-Snowshill Manor and Garden is a National Trust property and is located in the village of Snowshill in the Cotswolds.
+Snowshill Manor and Garden is a National Trust property, and it’s located in the village of Snowshill in the Cotswolds.

 Admission charges apply.
 Check seasonal opening times on the website.
 On Tuesdays entry into the Manor is by guided tour only (100 tickets available).
 These run out quickly at busy times so expect a long wait before your tour.

 If travelling by car, drive to Broadway and take the main route to Snowshill which is signposted from the A44.